dongzgh/dongzgh.github.io/_posts/2018-01-03-journaling-daily-activities.md

 ## 2021-05-06

-- Paied arrer interest for the TAX 2020 return
+- Payed arrer interest for the TAX 2020 return
 - Prepared letter to Ethan

 - [HEXAGONMI](#hexagonmi)